 Rooms: The smallest rooms are plenty big for two people, and everything larger – studio suites, junior suits and one-bedroom suites — comes with a kitchenette.
 Like many postwar East Side buildings, rooms sport crisp lines, minimal moldings and narrow horizontal windows.
-But the hotel’s recent renovation spruced up the décor and made the most of the architectural basics.
+But the hotel’s midcentury decor makes the most of this extremely basic architecture.

 The gray and white rooms sport geometric-patterned rugs, a comfy club chair (or two), beds dressed in white sheeting and, above the tufted headboards, a ribbon of art that looks like a color-field painting.
 (Designed for the hotel the latter were printed on huge canvas spools and cut to fit each room, like a roll of paper towels.)
 Each room also features a pair of framed New Yorker-style cartoons and a wheeled leather desk chair.

 The kitchenettes range from modest to larger-than-you’d-find-in-some-Manhattan-apartments.
-Bathrooms are small but freshly redone with stone tiles, Parsons-styl vanities and teasing wall canvases of word art, a splash of downtown cred.
+Bathrooms are small but freshly redone with stone tiles, Parsons-style vanities and teasing wall canvases of word art, a splash of downtown cred.

 Food and drink: No restaurant or bar on campus, but you won’t starve.
 A buffet breakfast including cold cereal, Danish pastries, smoked salmon, bagels, coffee and juice is served weekdays in the hotel’s large 2nd floor large lounge.
 Coffee and tea are always available gratis in the lounge.
 And Fresh Direct, the popular online food service, delivers to hotel guests.

 In addition, the neighborhood is packed with places to eat and drink, including Smith and Wollensky, where Andie picked up Miranda Priestly’s ill-fated steak in The Devil Wears Prada (the restaurant appears in American Psycho, too).
 The nearby hotels have restaurants and bars as well, including the American brasserie National at the Benjamin, the roof bar at the Kimberly and Whiskey Bar at the W. Sandwich shops and delis reside nearby, and Starbucks is a block away.